hanane-djeddal/Attributed-IR/README.md

 python retrieve.py
 ```

-Once the retrieval is done, update `config.py` with the name of the generated answer and the experiment to the RTG setting.
+Once the retrieval is done, you can update `config.py` with the name of the generated answer .
 You can then run :
 ```
 python generate_answer.py --architcture RTG-vanilla --model_name zephyr
 ```